Homes damaged, thousands without power after Texas storms

 Rain totals from San Francisco eastward could range from 6 to 10 inches, meteorologist said.

-The National Weather Service said the storms carry a threat of rock and mudslides making travel potentially dangerous.
+The National Weather Service said the storms carry a threat of rock and mudslides, potentially making travel dangerous.

 Deadly downpour